codecrafters-io/languages/compiled_starters/redis-starter-golang/README.md

-This is a starting point for  solutions to the
-["Build Your Own Redis" Challenge](https://codecrafters.io/challenges/redis).
+This is a starting point for Go solutions to the ["Build Your Own Redis" Challenge](https://codecrafters.io/challenges/redis).

 In this challenge, you'll build a toy Redis clone that's capable of handling